Community Education Staff

 Whitney Storey is an instructor of psychology at the University of Louisiana at Lafayette, a Provisionally Licensed Professional Counselor and a Certified Breastfeeding Educator.
 She earned a Bachelor of Science in Education from East Texas Baptist University and a Master of Science in psychology from UL Lafayette and a Master of Science in Counselor Education from UL Lafayette.
 She is also a wife and mother to one girl.

 Whitney has worked in education for many years, teaching from ages 7 through adulthood, and is passionate about helping women in the community, particularly mothers.
 She also has experience in working with middle- and high-school students in an 8-step recovery program.
-She has been a volunteer in Project H.O.P.E. through The Family Tree since 2012 with the women inmates and has been facilitating the Best Moms class since 2015.
+She has been involved in Project H.O.P.E. and several other programs through The Family Tree since 2012.
 She loves the mission of The Family Tree and plans to continue being involved with their programs and services for many years.

-Alan received his Masters in counseling from the University of Louisiana and is a Licensed Professional Counselor offering individual and couples counseling.
-He is certified in Personality Temperament Testing and trained in Eye Movement Desensitization and Reprocessing (EMDR).
-Having also received specialized post graduate training in Emotionally Focused Therapy (EFT), Alan’s approach in working with clients focuses on the development of skills needed for healthy communication, resolving conflicts, healing past hurts, and overcoming the negative emotions of anger, worry, and fear.
-Driven by a strong belief that the quality of our life is determined by the quality of our relationships, he is committed to helping his clients realize true reconciliation based on changes that last.
-Alan has over 30 years of experience serving in Christian ministry and has been married for 35+ years.
+Alan received his masters degree in counseling from ULL and is a Licensed Professional Counselor offering individual and couples counseling and has been a Co-facilitator of the Transparenting seminars at The Family Tree for over twelve years.
+He is certified in Personality Temperament Testing, and trained in Eye Movement Desensitization and Reprocessing (EMDR) and Emotionally Focused Therapy (EFT).
+Alan’s approach to counseling focuses on increasing self-awareness and the development of skills needed for healthy communication, resolving conflicts, healing past hurts, and overcoming negative emotions such as fear, anger, and anxiety.